RATHBUN, DORA EDITH (née BANKS) November 17, 1934 - April 30, 2020

 Cremation has taken place.
 A Celebration of Life will be held in the future.
 In lieu of flowers, donations may be made to the Alzheimer’s Society of Canada or Women’s Brain Health Initiative.

-To plant a tree in memory of Dora Edith (Banks) Rathbun, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Dora Edith (Banks) Rathbun, please visit our tribute store.

 Alzheimer Society of Muskoka

 440 Ecclestone Dr unit 17a, Bracebridge ON P1L 1Z6

 Women's Brain Health Intitiative

 30 St. Clair Ave W, Suite 900, Toronto ON M4V 3A1